loic-h/example-pending-github-status-check/README.md

 The push done by the action does not trigger the check, [as per design](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#triggering-new-workflows-using-a-personal-access-token).
 No check being triggered, it should not be required before merging.

 ## Actual result
 The PR is waiting for a check that is never triggered.
-The check list shows zero action done; the PR still detected a change in the git hostory and expect the check to be green before allowing the merge.
+The check list shows zero action done; the PR still detected a change in the git history and expect the check to be green before allowing the merge.